Skip to Main Content

 Federal Circuit Courts of Appeals

-For U.S. Court of Appeals decisions, you must indicate which circuit decided the case, followed by "Cir.", followed by the year the case was decided.
+For U.S. Court of Appeals decisions, the reader already knows the case is from the Circuit Courts of Appeals based on the case reporter's name, but you must indicate which circuit decided the case, followed by "Cir.", followed by the year the case was decided.
 You abbreviate the First Circuit as 1st Cir., the Second Circuit as 2d Cir., the Third Circuit as 3d Cir., the Fourth Circuit as 4th Cir., and so on.

 For example, the Lawson v.
 FMR LLC Court of Appeals opinion was originally cited as: